ArkinSolomon/sakura-docs/docs/commands.md

 ### MKDIRS

-**Requires WRITE permissions**

-Create a directory and all parent directories that do not exist.
+Create the directory `dir` and all parent directories that do not exist.
 Errors if the directory exists.
+Requires WRITE permissions on `dir`.

+`MKDIRS [dir]`

 ```ska
 MKDIRS /some/new_folder/and_sub_folders